mantidproject/mantid/docs/source/release/v4.1.0/reflectometry.rst

 The Runs Table
 ^^^^^^^^^^^^^^

+- Added a "Fill Down" functionality similar to Excel
 - Filtering by run or group name is now possible using the search bar above the table.
 This accepts regular expressions.

 - Navigation by keyboard shortcuts has been added: